mohany203/Stress-Strain-Calculator/README.md

 ## License

-This project is licensed under the Professional License Agreement.
+This project is licensed under the License Agreement.
 See the [LICENSE.md](LICENSE.md) file for details.